- Pulmonary fibrosis is a lung disease where the tissue around the air sacs in the lungs becomes damaged.

 In some people, a cause can be found.
-Such causes include:
+Some causes include:

-- breathing in harmful dust or chemicals at a workplace or in the environment, such as mould, asbestos, silica, metal dusts and toxic fumes
+- breathing in harmful dust or chemicals at a workplace or in the environment, like asbestos, silica, metal dusts, and coal dust

-- having an autoimmune disease such as rheumatoid arthritis or a disease of the connective tissue
+- having an autoimmune disease like rheumatoid arthritis or a connective tissue disease

 You are more at risk than others of developing pulmonary fibrosis if you: